IBM/ibm-licensing-operator/README.md

 Before you install this operator, you need to first install the operator dependencies and prerequisites:

-- For the list of operator dependencies, see the IBM Knowledge Center [Common Services dependencies documentation](http://ibm.biz/cpcs_opdependencies).
+- For the list of operator dependencies, see [Dependencies of the IBM Cloud Pak foundational services](http://ibm.biz/cpcs_opdependencies) in the IBM Documentation.
-- For the list of prerequisites for installing the operator, see the IBM Knowledge Center [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq).
+- For the list of prerequisites for installing the operator, see [Preparing to install services documentation](http://ibm.biz/cpcs_opinstprereq) in the IBM Documentation.

 > **Important:** If you installed License Service with the stand-alone IBM containerized software and you want to install an IBM Cloud Pak, it is recommended to first uninstall License Service from every cluster.
 Before uninstalling, the best practice is to retrieve an audit snapshot to ensure no data is lost.
 The Cloud Pak will install a new instance of License Service.
 This is a temporary action that we would like to automate in the future.

 ## Documentation

-To install the operator with the IBM Common Services Operator follow the the installation and configuration instructions within the IBM Knowledge Center.
+To install the operator with the IBM Cloud Pak foundational services Operator follow the the installation and configuration instructions within the IBM Documentation.

 - If you are using the operator as part of an IBM Cloud Pak, see the documentation for that IBM Cloud Pak.
-For a list of IBM Cloud Paks, see [IBM Cloud Paks that use Common Services](http://ibm.biz/cpcs_cloudpaks).
+For a list of IBM Cloud Paks, see [IBM Cloud Paks that use IBM Cloud Pak foundational services](http://ibm.biz/cpcs_cloudpaks).
-- If you are using the operator with an IBM Containerized Software as a part of IBM Cloud Platform Common Services, see the [Installer documentation](http://ibm.biz/cpcs_opinstall) in Knowledge Center.
+- If you are using the operator with an IBM Containerized Software as a part of IBM Cloud Pak foundational services, see the [Installer documentation](http://ibm.biz/cpcs_opinstall) in the IBM Documentation.

 ## SecurityContextConstraints Requirements